KTH/kursinfo-api/README.md

 ### Secrets for Development

-Secrets during local development are ALWAYS stored in a `.env`-file in the root of your project.
-This file should be in .gitignore.
-This file should be in .gitignore.
-MONGODB_URI is usually uses db in azure, but it also goes to use localhost mongo, it have a default value in `config/serverSettings.js`

-These settings are also available in an `env.in` file.
+Secrets during local development are stored in a gitignored `.env` file (`env.in` can be used as template for your `.env` file).
+More details about environment variable setup and secrets can be found in [confluence](https://confluence.sys.kth.se/confluence/x/OYKBDQ).

 ## Prepare Database in Azure